Vejer information

 One of the main features and part of the special appeal of Vejer de la Frontera are within the walled town its typical houses built around a neighbouring yard.
 From the tourist office there are available routes on which you can get to know the history and the yards of many of these homes.

-How to get to Vejer de la Frontera
+How to Get to Vejer de la Frontera

-In the map below you can see the recommended route by road:
+Below is the recommended route by road:

 back to: car hire malaga